bsnsetiyowae/demo/content/en/api/balance.md

 ## Check balance amount

 This API is used to check the merchant balance amount.
-It requires 1 post parameter `key`, which is included by `merchant_code`.
+It requires 1 parameter `key`, which is included by `merchant_code`.

 ### Query Parameters